antomor/relaying-services-sdk-dapp/README.md

 ## Running the sample dApp as a Docker container

 You can run the sample dApp as a Docker container.
 Docker and Docker compose should be installed.
 The steps are the same as indicated [here](#running-the-sample-dapp).
 The difference is in the step 3.
-Instead of npm run start, run this:
+Instead of npm start, run this:

 ```bash
 docker-compose build && docker-compose up